 Entry to the online exhibition is free and work can be added until December 2025.
 You can submit up to three panels for the online exhibition by sending a high-resolution image to portfolio@bsmgp.org.uk.
 You must include your name, title, medium/techniques and up to 60 words about your piece.

-All work for the tour is for sale and includes a 40% commission fee.
-Sold work will leave the exhibition and there will be an opportunity for other panels to be displayed.
-There is a £30 selection fee to enter.
+All panels for the tour MUST fit within an aluminium opening exactly 30cm square and 15mm deep.
+We recommend all panels, including fused glass, are made with a 12mm edge lead that can be trimmed to 297mm x 297mm if necessary.
+All work on tour is for sale and should be priced to include a 40% commission fee.
+We will change the panels on display periodically and sold work will leave the exhibition so there will be an opportunity for other panels to be displayed.
+There is a £30 selection fee to enter the tour.
 Please email portfolio@bsmgp.org.uk if you would like your panel to be considered for venues.
-Note that all panels need to fit into a 30cm square opening and be less than 15mm deep.

-The exhibition launched at the International Festival of Glass in Stourbridge 23-26 August 2024 and then moved to the Stained Glass Museum in Ely where it will remain until the end of October.
-From there it will move to the stunning Rochdale Town Hall where it will be open to the public until mid February 2025.
+The exhibition launched at the International Festival of Glass in Stourbridge 23-26 August 2024 and then moved to the Stained Glass Museum in Ely.
+It is currently on display at the stunning Rochdale Town Hall where it will be open to the public until mid February 2025.
 More venues may be announced later.

 Enjoy the online exhibition.
 Just click on the image to scroll through the panels.
 We will add more as they are submitted.